 Please also see Mental Health Resources for Children and Young People

-The Hope Project provides short-term emotional and practical support for men aged 30-64, specifically those who are in psychological distress or have recently self-harmed.
+The Hope Project provides short-term emotional and practical support for men aged 30-64, who are in psychological distress because of issues with their housing, finances, or employment.
 Our aim is to prevent suicide among this high-risk group.

-Our experienced support workers work with men across Bristol, North Somerset and South Gloucestershire over a twelve-week period, and specifically focus on helping men who aren’t currently using mental health services.
+Our experienced project workers work with men across Bristol, North Somerset and South Gloucestershire over a twelve-week period, services.
 We know that 62% of all suicides are by people who aren’t known or connected to any services.

 Client Paul says our work is life-saving: